ecphp/sessions/README.md

 # ECPHP / DEV CC Sessions

-This repository hold links to sessions made at European Commission, within the DEV CC / ECPHP team.
+This repository contains links to sessions made at European Commission, within the DEV CC / ECPHP team.

 ## 2020-03: Test your tests